DataDog/dd-agent/CONTRIBUTING.md

 ### How are decisions made?

-Short answer: with pull requests to the gunicorn repository.
+Short answer: with pull requests to this repository.

 All decisions affecting gunicorn, big and small, follow the same 3 steps: